-VIDEO: Penn. basketball team wins on buzzer beater - without the buzzer
+VIDEO: Pa. basketball team wins on buzzer beater - without the buzzer

 If a player hits a buzzer beater, but there is no buzzer, is it a buzzer beater?

 Monday in Delaware, the question came up.
-As you see (and hear) from the above video, Josh Semac of the Hazleton Area (Pa.) boys basketball team lifts hits a 3-pointer from the corner to lift his team to a 44-43 win over previously unbeaten Mount Pleasant (Wilmington, Del.) at the Concord Classic in Brandywine Hundred, Del.
+As you see (and hear) from the above video, Josh Semac of the Hazleton Area (Pa.) boys basketball team hits a 3-pointer from the corner to lift his team to a 44-43 win against previously unbeaten Mount Pleasant (Wilmington, Del.) at the Concord Classic in Brandywine Hundred, Del.

 What you do not hear is a buzzer.
-As Brad Myers of Delaware’s The News Journal aptly points out in the lede to his game story, “You can’t say Josh Samec 3-pointer beat the buzzer.
+As Brad Myers of Gannett partner The News Journal aptly points out in the lede to his game story, “You can’t say Josh Samec 3-pointer beat the buzzer.
 Because the buzzer never sounded.”

 “I took the loose ball off the ground and I just fired it up,” Samec told The News Journal.
 “My feet weren’t set or anything.
 It just went in.”